CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-To share files or datasets with your colligues, you can save them in the **shared folder**.
-Note: even if you are
+To share files or datasets with your colleagues, you can save them in the **shared folder**.

+!!! note: even if you are using the same workspace in SD Desktop, in the open beta versionsof SD Desktop you will not be able to simultaneurly work on the same file (as, for security reasons the work enviroment is isolated form the internet).